Source: Airlines for America.

 deregulation.
 The average passenger load factor varied from

-Still, airline do not have to assume much research and development
+Still, airlines do not have to assume much research and development

 costs since these costs are assumed by the suppliers of the